 This policy sets out how properties are bought, sold or transferred on behalf of the South Australian Housing Trust (SAHT).
 This includes transactions involving SAHT properties, and those carried out on behalf of other government agencies.

-This policy doesn’t apply to transactions managed under the Community Housing property transactions policy.
+This policy also applies to transactions managed under the Community Housing property transactions policy.

-Transactions are approved by a relevant delegate in line with the SAHT Delegation and Authorisation Schedule South Australian Housing Trust Authority.
+Transactions are approved by a relevant delegate in line with the South Australian Housing Authority Delegation and Authorisation Schedule.